TrainWeb.org Facebook Page

 Map: Ba 34 G 11 Topographic Maps

-A minerals plant has occupied the inside of the Fulton Junction wye for many decade.
+A minerals plant has occupied the inside of the Fulton Junction wye for many decades.
 In the past, hoppers unloaded various types of gravel, coal, etc. into these drop bins.
 Though long disused, old track still runs above them.
 B&P's Fulton Station had stood about 200 feet west of these bins.

 1876 Map